Social Media Monitoring and Innovation – Synthesio’s European Customer Advisory Council

 Key points of discussion:

-• Businesses innovate in different ways according to their organisational model – either through ‘push’ (innovating on their products and driving the market forward) or ‘pull’ (innovating through research and developing products based on consumer desires).
+• Businesses innovate in different ways according to their organizational model – either through ‘push’ (innovating on their products and driving the market forward) or ‘pull’ (innovating through research and developing products based on consumer desires).
 Social media monitoring has applications for both.

 • Innovation doesn’t always need to be groundbreaking or an ‘invention’ – it can simply be a way of connecting ideas and improving processes.